Riyyi/nopassdb/README.md

 # nopassdb
-nopassdb is a program that hashes passwords for you without a database.
+nopassdb is a program that hashes passwords for you without a database.<br />
+Because it doesn't use a database, in case you remember the `SALT` nothing can be lost, if your computer ever fails you can just setup this program again.

 ## Requirements before executing